pythagoras-19/NetGlimpse/README.md

 ```
 - The `-p` flag maps the container's port 3000 to the host's port 3000.
 - The `-e` flag sets the environment variable `URL` to the specified URL.
-- The `it` flag runs the container in interactive mode so **NetGlimpse** can interact with real time user inputs.
+- The `-it` flag runs the container in interactive mode so **NetGlimpse** can interact with real time user inputs.